marksherriff/cs3240-s24-website/project.md

 __Requirements:__ A user with a Google Account can login to the system and the system shows in some way that that user has indeed logged in.
 You should not lock your app to just @virginia.edu accounts.
 You must show that both a regular user account _and_ a site admin account can login and that they get different screens.
 Note the requirements for the different types of users above.
 Print the user's name and account name to the screen to show that it works.
 If you want to start working on more requirements, you absolutely can do so.
 Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
-You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})
+You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }}).
+Students who do not fully participate in the team evaluation process will be penalized on their final Team and Staff Evaluation score.

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope by noon on Sunday at the completion of the sprint so they can reference it.
 Scrum Masters -must- select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 The main branch of your GitHub repo should be live on Heroku.